assume-framework/assume/docs/source/learning.rst

 With the learning role, we can also choose which RL algorithm should be used.
 The algorithm and the buffer have base classes and can be customized if needed.
 But without touching the code there are easy adjustments to the algorithms that can and eventually need to be done in the config file.
 The following table shows the options that can be adjusted and gives a short explanation.
+For more advanced users is the functionality of the algorithm also documented in xxx.
  As the algorithm is based on stable baselines 3, you can also look up more explanations in their doku.

  ======================================== ==========================================================================================================